ameros/genyaml/README.md

 ---

-Now, all we need is just simple toolset
+_Now, all we need is just simple toolset
-- to convert from YAML to .MD
+- to convert from YAML to Markdown
 - from all YAML files to single one
-- and, maybe still if someone interested, from that one YAML back to GEDCOM :thinking:
+- and, maybe still if someone interested, from that one YAML back to GEDCOM 🤔_